chrlutz/apt-repos/docs/Configuration.md

 This optional Keyword expects the boolean values `true` or `false` and controls whether this repository should be automatically scanned for suites.
 If this option is not specified, it defaults to `false`.
 If this option is set `true`, apt-repos would automatically scan the repository for contained suites.
 For all suites found in this repository a *suite_description* would be generated.

 Note: This option can be combined with the second version of the above *Suites*-Keyword to add suite specific metadata to particular suites.
-In other constellations it would not make sense to combine *Scan* and *Suites*, because `Scan: true` would always override a specified selection.
+In other constellations it would not make sense to combine *Scan* and *Suites*, because `Scan: true` would override any selections.

 ### ExtractSuiteFromReleaseUrl (optional)